JiangJias/jiangjias.github.io/content/publications/conference-paper/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Jingzheng Wu
+  - Xiang Ling
+  - Tianyue Luo
+  - Sheng Qu
-  - Robert Ford
+  - Yanjun Wu

 # Author notes (optional)
 author_notes:
+  - ''
+  - ''
+  - ''
+  - ''
-  - 'Equal contribution'
+  - ''
-  - 'Equal contribution'
+  - 'Corresponding Author'

 date: '2024-09-05T00:00:00Z'